Best LVN Programs in Texas 2026

 Campus Based - Website

-- One-year program duration.
+- 1-Year program

-- Eligible for vocational nurse licensure.
+- Eligible for vocational nurse licensure

 Texas State Technical College